MarkPflug/Sylvan.Data.Excel/readme.md

 ### Reading Raw Data

 The ExcelDataReader provides a forward only, row by row access to the data in a worksheet.
 It allows iterating over sheets using the `NextResult()` method, and iterating over rows using the `Read()` method.
 Fields are accessed using standard accessors, most commonly `GetString()`. `GetString()` is designed to not throw an exception, except in the case that a cell contains a formula error.
+The `TryOpenWorksheet(string name)` method can be used to open a specific, known worksheet.

 ```C#
 using Sylvan.Data.Excel;